clarence-coronel/calculator/README.md

 #calculator

-A project from The Odin Project.
+A project tasked by The Odin Project.
 A calculator capable of basic MDAS (Multiplication, Division, Addition, and Subtraction) functionality.